Akbar: Western and Eastern India

-Campaigns in Afghanistan and Central Asia
+Afghanistan and Central Asia

 Following his conquests of Gujarat and Bengal, Akbar was preoccupied with domestic concerns.
 He did not leave Fatehpur Sikri on a military campaign until 1581, when Punjab was again invaded by his brother, Mirza Muhammad Hakim.
-Akbar expelled his brother to Kabul and this time pressed on, determined to end the threat from Muhammad Hakim once and for all.
-In contrast to the problem that his predecessors once had in getting Mughal nobles to stay on in India, the problem now was to get them to leave India.
-They were, according to Abul Fazl "afraid of the cold of Afghanistan."
-The Hindu officers, in turn, were additionally inhibited by the traditional taboo against crossing the Indus.
-Akbar, however, spurred them on.
-The soldiers were provided with pay eight months in advance.
+Akbar expelled his brother to Kabul and waged a campaign to remove him from power.
+At the same time, Akbar's nobles were resisting leaving India to administer the Empire's holdings in Afghanistan; they were, according to Abul Fazl "afraid of the cold of Afghanistan".
+Likewise, Hindu officers in the Mughal army were inhibited by the traditional taboo against crossing the Indus.
+To encourage them, Akbar provided them with pay eight months in advance.

 In August 1581, Akbar seized Kabul and took up residence at Babur's old citadel.
-He stayed there for three weeks, in the absence of his brother, who had fled into the mountains.
+He stayed there for three weeks and his brother fled into the mountains.
 Akbar left Kabul in the hands of his sister, Bakht-un-Nissa Begum, and returned to India.
-He pardoned his brother, who took up de facto charge of the Mughal administration in Kabul; Bakht-un-Nissa continued to be the official governor.
-A few years later, in 1585, Muhammad Hakim died and Kabul passed into the hands of Akbar once again.
-It was officially incorporated as a province of the Mughal Empire.
+He then pardoned his brother, who took up de facto control of the Mughal administration in Kabul; Bakht-un-Nissa continued to be the official governor.
+In 1585, after Muhammad Hakim died, Kabul passed into the hands of Akbar and was officially incorporated as a province of the Mughal Empire.

 The Kabul expedition was the beginning of a long period of activity over the northern frontiers of the empire.
-For thirteen years, beginning in 1585, Akbar remained in the north, shifting his capital to Lahore in the Punjab while dealing with challenges from beyond the Khyber Pass.
-The gravest threat came from the Uzbeks, the tribe that had driven his grandfather, Babur, out of Central Asia.
-They had been organised under Abdullah Khan Shaybanid, a capable military chieftain who had seized Badakhshan and Balkh from Akbar's distant Timurid relatives, and whose Uzbek troops now posed a serious challenge to the northwestern frontiers of the Mughal Empire.
-The Afghan tribes on the border were also restless, partly on account of the hostility of the Yusufzai of Bajaur and Swat, and partly owing to the activity of a new religious leader, Bayazid, the founder of the Roshaniyya sect.
-The Uzbeks were also known to be subsidising Afghans.
+For thirteen years, beginning in 1585, Akbar remained in the north, shifting his capital to Lahore while he dealt with challenges from Uzbek tribes, which had driven his grandfather, Babur, out of Central Asia.
+The Uzbeks were organised under Abdullah Khan Shaybanid, a military chieftain who had seized Badakhshan and Balkh from Akbar's distant Timurid relatives, and whose troops challenged the northwestern frontiers of the Mughal Empire.
+The Uzbeks also subsidised Afghan tribes on the border that were hostile to the Mughals.
+The tribes felt challenged by the Yusufzai of Bajaur and Swat and were motivated by a new religious leader, Bayazid, the founder of the Roshaniyya sect.